michalcichon/michalcichon.github.io/_posts/2020-10-10-how-to-get-rid-of-two-layers-of-tabs-in-xcode.md

 # One more thing

-This is something that may not applied to you particularly.
+This is something that may not apply to you particularly.
 Few Xcode versions before I enabled one option to open debugger in a new tab.
 I wanted to prevent the debugger from presenting breakpointed code in the currently opened window tab, as it could close something I worked before debugging.
 Actually since I have hidden the window tab bar I don't need it anymore.
 To restore it I just had to disable this option.

 ![Stop debugger from opening in a new window tab)]({{site.url}}/assets/2020-10-10/xcode-tabs-4.png)